captainzero93/security_harden_linux/README.md

 ## Common Questions

 ### Will this break my system?
 **No.** The script creates automatic backups and is designed to be reversible.
-Thousands of users have run it successfully.
+Many users have run it successfully.
 If something does go wrong, restore with one command.

 ### Will games still work?
 **Yes.** Steam, Lutris, Proton, Discord, and all gaming services work normally.
 Zero FPS impact.
 The firewall automatically allows gaming ports.